Best Way To Remove Your Makeup… Every Last Bit Of It

 7. Avoid Baby Wipes

 I cringe when I see women using baby wipes to remove their makeup.
 Those do not get the job done, and when I tell women this, they say, “But baby skin is so sensitive, this must be good for my face.”
-Well, a baby’s butt isn’t covered in makeup that requires special ingredients for proper removal,” says Cara.
+Well, a baby’s butt isn’t covered in makeup that requires special ingredients for proper removal,” says Ena.